“send a postcard and receive a postcard back from a random person somewhere in the world!”

 Fun, isn’t it?

 Most people’s mailboxes are the traditional mail slots that are built-in into their doors or the curbside Joroleman mailboxes that are usually seen in American suburbs.
-However, several creative individuals have thought of a peculiar way to excite their postman (and themselves) by installing odd-shaped letterboxes.
+However, several creative individuals have thought of a peculiar way to excite their mail carrier (and themselves) by installing odd-shaped letterboxes.

 How do you feel about a letterbox shaped like a mermaid or a fisherman?
 What about one that looks like a mushroom?
 Here are a few we found on Flickr that may cause a few giggles and laugh to unsuspecting passersby: